pycaret/pycaret-deployment-aws/README.md

-# pycaret-deployment-aws
-Deploy Machine Learning Pipeline on AWS Fargate
+# Deployment on Microsoft AWS EC2 and Fargate